Xyngular claims “we are changing lives for the better.”

 Other Ingredients: None

-We really researched the Xyngular Accelerate ingredients in order to provide the facts and details you need.
+We researched the Xyngular Accelerate ingredients to provide the facts and details you need.

 Green Tea Leaf Extract

 Green tea is an unfermented variety that is quite popular in certain parts of Asia.
 It’s often consumed to boost immune system health and help ward off illness.
-This herb is also found in a number of over-the-counter diet supplements for weight-loss.
+This herb is also found in some over-the-counter diet supplements for weight-loss.